WE HAVE 14+ SPECIES

 Lifespan: 10-25 years

-The Ball python is a nonvenomous python species found in sub-Saharan Africa.
+Our Ball Python, Killer, is a nonvenomous python species found in sub-Saharan Africa.
 This is the smallest of the African pythons.
 The name "ball python" refers to the animal's tendency to curl into a ball when stressed or frightened.
 Ball pythons are nocturnal and solitary creatures.

 Lifespan: 8-20 years